Quick answers to some common questions

 Q: How can our company get competitive salary information? ▼

 A: Competitive salary information for each of our member schools is available by clicking here.
 A combined student employment report is available at certain partnership levels.
-Please contact Angel McKay, manager, corporate development, for additional information: 636-681-5455, email@example.com.
+Please contact Angel McKay, Director, Corporate Development, for additional information at 636-681-5455 or email@example.com.

-Q: Who is the contact person for access to CGSM Online or to send e-blasts? ▼
+Q: Who is the contact person for access to Hello Fellow or to send e-blasts? ▼

 Q: How long are job postings active? ▼